Biwei/CS561/README.md

 * Save purchased items to a purchase record list

-* Keeping track of price of each item
+* Keep track of price of each item

 Things to add: